Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 Were you overcharged on your car finance?
 You could be owed thousands.

-This article provides you with information to check your eligibility for repayment and shows you how to obtain your entitled money.
+This article provides you with information to check your eligibility for repayment and shows you how to obtain your entitled money following the ongoing car finance scandal in the motor finance sector.
 In the following sections, check out the process for getting back your funds.

 Can I Claim Against Black Horse Finance?

 Many customers wonder if they can claim against Black Horse Finance.
-A Black Horse finance claim is valid for car finance agreement holders who received undisclosed commissions, underwent inflated interest rates, or were provided misleading terms.
+A Black Horse finance claim is valid for car finance agreement holders who received undisclosed commissions, underwent inflated interest rates, or were provided misleading terms in their agreements entered into from 2007 to 2021.

 Hidden Commissions: Were You Overcharged?